 Considering the reality in Hong Kong and the PRC today, it is highly likely that Hong Kong courts will have to defer to the Hong Kong government, which is accountable to the CPG, on national security issues arising in civil disputes.
 This structure is reinforced by Article 47 of the HK NSL that states "the courts of the Hong Kong Special Administrative Region shall obtain a certificate from the Chief Executive to certify whether an act involves national security or whether the relevant evidence involves state secrets when such questions arise in the adjudication of a case.
-The certificate shall be binding on the courts."
-This provision is, in our opinion, deliberately worded wide enough to cover any proceedings in Hong Kong.
-It could provide an important procedural advantage to an SOE or PRC conglomerate that raises the issue of national security in a case.
-The PRC entity in question could foreseeably lean on the Hong Kong government to issue a certificate, which would in turn have to take instructions from the National Security Committee.
+The certificate shall be binding on the courts."38 This provision is, in our opinion, deliberately worded wide enough to cover any proceedings in Hong Kong government to issue a certificate, which would in turn have to take instructions from the Hong Kong government to issue a certificate, which would in turn have to take instructions from the National Security Committee.
 With the ultimate power of interpretation of the HK NSL vested in the NPCSC, together with the overarching authority of the CPG, whether or not an issue is indeed a national security issue is not a legal determination but a political one.
 Going forward, there is a very real possibility that cases involving national security issues in civil and commercial disputes, similar issues as those in Ernst & Young, will be dealt with quite differently under the HK NSL.